MorganBergen/software-engineering/notes/07-software-dev-process-models/README.md

     -  procedures and methods that define how to do the tasks and relationship between the tasks
 -  why a process
     -  provides guidelines and a structure
+    -  provides for consistency
-    -  provides for consistency; minimizes redundanies
+    -  minimizes redundanies
+    -  provides output to be as systematic as possible

 ## software development process